0x3F3F/0x3F3F.github.io/_posts/2017-12-05-RssSiteCrawler.md

 ## Adding a Title tag

-I decide that I'd like to add in a title tag, which turned out to be much harder than I thought.
+I decide that I'd like to add in a title tag for the whole feed, which turned out to be much harder than I thought.
 The problem was that the parameters from the spider class were not available in the exporter.

 After much reading, I decided the way to do this was for me to write a pipeline which would explicitly call